zacharesmer/DEF-CON-32-Badge/Readme.md

 - Drawing app with IR messaging
 - Blinky Lights

-It's all written in Micropython and the drivers use the hardware to go fast, so no need to compile extra C modules unless you add something that requires it.
+It's all written in Micropython and the drivers use the peripherals to go fast, so no need to compile extra C modules unless you add something that requires it.

 ![the def con 32 badge in pink lighting with "hack the planet" in handwriting on the screen](images/htp.jpg)